 However, the collection and analysis of these metrics can be complex.
 Decisions about which data points to track and how to gather them often fall to individual team leaders.
 Additionally, turning this data into actionable insights for engineering teams and leadership can be challenging.
+Aligning software delivery metrics with business goals ensures technology initiatives deliver real value, and metrics should focus on outcomes rather than individual outputs.

 Contrary to the historical view that speed and stability are opposing forces, research from DORA indicates a strong correlation between these metrics in terms of overall performance.
 Additionally, these metrics often correlate with key indicators of system success, such as availability, thus offering insights that benefit application performance, reliability, delivery workflows, and developer experience.
+Quality metrics like Change Failure Rate and Defect Density help catch issues early, potentially reducing significant financial losses from software failures.
+Software delivery metrics help teams understand their overall engineering performance, track their progress, and identify areas for improvement.

 For example, platform engineering teams focused on improving delivery workflows may prioritize metrics like deployment frequency and lead time for changes.
 In contrast, SRE teams focused on application stability might prioritize change failure rate and time to restore service.
 By scoping metrics to specific repositories, services, and teams, organizations can gain detailed insights that help prioritize impactful changes.